puppetlabs-toy-chest/puppetlabs-image_build/README.md

    done.
-2. You're building a lot of images, but scaling Dockerfile means either a complex hierachy of images or copy-and-pasting snippets between many individual Dockerfiles. `docker_build` allows for sharing common functionality as Puppet modules, and Puppet itself provides a rish domain-specific language for declarative composition of images.
+2. You're building a lot of images, but scaling Dockerfile means either a complex hierachy of images or copy-and-pasting snippets between many individual Dockerfiles. `image_build` allows for sharing common functionality as Puppet modules, and Puppet itself provides a rish domain-specific language for declarative composition of images.

 ## Setup

-`puppetlabs/docker_build` is a Puppet Module and once released will be available on the Forge.
+`puppetlabs/image_build` is a Puppet Module and once released will be available on the Forge.
 For now you'll need to copy it into the correct place on your filesystem, or alternatively use `r10k` or `librarian-puppet` to install it from git.